 Learning is most effective when students see versions of the same topic from different sources: lectures, IMVH, and textbook.
-The class is generally challenging, hence having multiple sources of information will be crucial for gaining a deeper understanding of the covered topics.
+Econ 100B is a challenging class, hence having multiple sources of information will be crucial for gaining a deeper understanding of the covered topics.